Ballast tank: Aircraft

 Ballast tanks are also used in certain types of aircraft, particularly in aerostats like balloons and airships, to maintain stability and control during flight.
 In these lighter-than-air vehicles, ballast plays a crucial role in adjusting buoyancy, allowing the aircraft to rise, descend, or remain at a desired altitude.
 Ballast in this context typically consists of materials such as water, sand, or other weighty substances that can be added or removed as needed.

 Aerostats, which include both hot air balloons and dirigibles (airships), rely on the principle of buoyancy to stay aloft.
 The amount of ballast onboard directly affects the aircraft's ability to control its vertical position.
 For example, a hot air balloon may need to release ballast to increase its altitude or add ballast when descending.
 In contrast, airships, which have engines and a steering system, use ballast to fine-tune their vertical position, especially during maneuvering or when compensating for changes in air pressure or temperature.

 In airships, ballast is particularly important for maintaining equilibrium.
 Airships are equipped with ballast tanks that help stabilize the craft by allowing operators to adjust the weight distribution.
-When an airship rises, the gas within its envelope (typically helium or hydrogen) becomes less dense, causing the airship to gain altitude.
-By releasing ballast, the operator can prevent the airship from rising too quickly or losing control.
-Similarly, if an airship is descending too quickly or needs to stabilize at a specific height, ballast is added to counteract the buoyant forces.
+When an airship rises, the gas within its envelope (typically helium or hydrogen), starts to expand because the lifting gas is surrounded by less and less dense atmospheric air, giving less pushback against the envelope.
+This allows the lifting gas to expand, which increases the atmospheric displacement, tis increases the buoyancy, causing the airship to gain altitude.
+By releasing lifting gas (Helium or Hydrogen), the operator can prevent the airship from rising too quickly or losing control.
+Similarly, if an airship is descending too quickly or needs to stabilize at a specific height, ballast is released (sometimes referred to as 'dropping' of ballast) to compensate for insufficient buoyancy, which is the cause of the increased vertical speed during descent.

 The use of ballast in aerostats is not limited to operational control alone; it also serves as a safety measure.
 In the event of sudden changes in weather, such as wind gusts or temperature fluctuations, ballast can be adjusted to help keep the craft steady and reduce the risk of accidents.
 In many modern airships, automated systems are used to monitor and manage the ballast, ensuring the aircraft maintains the optimal weight and balance throughout the flight.